Pokrovsk offensive: Russia

+On 26 February 2026, US Navy veteran and military analyst Chuck Pfarrer estimated that Russian casualties had exceeded 250,000 in the vicinity of Pokrovsk, "representing nearly 20% of all Russian forces lost since the invasion began".
+He also said that 20,000 transport vehicles had been destroyed, forcing the Russians to use donkeys to move munitions to the front.

 Ukraine

 The 47th Mechanized Brigade operating in the Pokrovsk direction by late August 2024 had reportedly lost around half of the M1 Abrams tanks it had been supplied with.

+A Ukrainian military correspondent said that after fighting off heavy Russian attacks for days, the 11th Separate Motorized Infantry Battalion lost artillery support due to Russians closing in from the north, and after six days of intense fighting, the battalion was forced to withdraw from the village of Karlivka as pressures on logistics and losses mounted.
+After escaping encirclement, the battalion's commander was sacked on 26 August 2024.

 According to the commanding officer of the 68th Jaeger Brigade, the brigade had suffered "a lot of losses" during the defense of Novohrodivka in September 2024.

 According to a report from DeepState dated 22 July 2025, one of the Ukrainian brigades defending Pokrovsk "had run out of infantry".